Home Compare DCI vs DOV

 Donaldson Company vs Dover: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Dover carrying a narrow edge on growth.
-Donaldson Company still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Dover holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Donaldson Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Dover holds the more constructive position.
 That puts structure and market broadly in agreement — Dover's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.